tzellman/validate-express/README.md

     // ...
     // NOTE - req.body will contain the validated/udpated values
-    // e.g. if the user did not provide 'to' or 'limit' fields in the request, they now exist });
+    // e.g. if the user did not provide 'to' or 'limit' fields in the request, they now exist
+    // ALSO, if the user specified to==='now', then a new Date() will be created via the transform });

 app.get('/me', validate(validation.me.get), function (req, res) {